baryluk/dmt/README.md

  */
 ```

-is not allowed, because second line is indented more than the first one.
+is not allowed, because a second line is indented more than the first one.

 ```d
 /** Foo